One of my primary goals is to help you get great images and I'd love for you to join me for 3 or 6 days

 While large groups are far more profitable from a business perspective, photographing wildlife in the field is challenging in large groups and keeping the group small means better opportunities and more personal attention.

-The cost for this IPT is $995 per 3 days with a 50% deposit locking in your spot.
+The cost for this IPT is $995 per 3 days with a 50% deposit locking in your spot (balance is due 90 days prior to the IPT).

 Email me at Bryan@Carnathan.com